marcelomagario/python-mini-projects/README.md

 # python-mini-projects
-A collection of small and simple projects made in Python by myself.
+A collection of small programs and games made in Python by myself.